dolthub/dolt/README.md

 applications.
 But if you want some ideas, [here's how people are using it so far](https://www.dolthub.com/blog/2021-03-09-dolt-use-cases-in-the-wild/).

-## How do I use it?

-Check out our [quick-start guide](docs/quickstart.md) to skip the docs and get started as fast as humanly possible!
-Or keep reading for a high level overview of how to use the command line tool.

-Having problems?
-Read the [FAQ](docs/faq.md) to find answers.

 # Dolt CLI

 The `dolt` CLI has the same commands as `git`, with some extras.